 To conduct our business operations and execute our strategy, we acquire tangible and intangible assets, which affect the amount of future period amortization expense and possible impairment expense that we may incur.
+The risk of impairment may be heightened for the duration of the current industry conditions, which may persist for a prolonged period.
 The determination of the value of such intangible assets requires management to make estimates and assumptions that affect our financial statements.
 As part of our strategy, we may make additional acquisitions, which may result in the addition of duplicative assets.
 In the event such an acquisition results in the combined assets of our Company and the acquired assets being in excess of any reasonable forecast of future need, the excess portion of the book value of these assets may be judged to be impaired.
-In accordance with ASC 360, Property, Plant, and Equipment, we assess potential impairment to long-lived assets (property and equipment and amortized intangible assets) when there is evidence that events or changes in circumstances indicate that the carrying amount of an asset may not be recovered.
+In accordance with Accounting Standards Codification ("ASC") 360, Property, Plant, and Equipment, we assess potential impairment to long-lived assets (property and equipment and amortized intangible assets) when there is evidence that events or changes in circumstances indicate that the carrying amount of an asset may not be recovered.
 Our judgment regarding the existence of impairment indicators and future cash flows related to intangible assets is based on operational performance of our acquired businesses, expected changes in the global economy, oil and gas price and industry projections, discount rates and other judgmental factors.
 We would be required to record any such impairment losses resulting from any such test as a charge to operating results.
 To perform the annual assessment, we utilize a combination of income and market-based approaches to value the reporting units.
 The income approach to valuation relies on a discounted cash flow analysis to determine the fair value of each reporting unit, which considers forecasted cash flows discounted at an appropriate discount rate.
 The annual goodwill impairment test requires us to make a number of assumptions and estimates concerning future levels of revenue growth, operating margins and working capital requirements, which are based upon our long-term strategic plan.
 The discount rate is an estimate of the overall after-tax rate of return required by a market participant, whose weighted average cost of capital includes both equity and debt, including a risk premium.
 Any future impairment loss could have a material non-cash adverse impact on our results of operations.
-As of January 31, 2019, our management believes the estimated fair value of each of our reporting units with goodwill balances, our indefinite lived intangible assets and each of our long-lived assets were each in excess of their carrying values.
-There were no indicators of goodwill or intangible asset impairment at January 31, 2019.
+As of January 31, 2020, our management believes the estimated fair value of our reporting unit with a goodwill balance, our indefinite lived intangible assets and each of our long-lived assets were each in excess of their carrying values.
+There were no indicators of goodwill or intangible asset impairment at January 31, 2020.